Energy-Data-Hackdays-2019/max-pv-strom-sbb/README.md

 CO2 reduction potential over all SBB-areas:

+Figure: Total electricity generation potential from PV: 130 GWh (LCOE<10 Rp/kWh), 270 GWh (LCOE<15 Rp/kWh).
+Ranking of Gemeinde by total potential area for PV installation (roof area that intersects and within the parcel)
 ![alt text](https://raw.githubusercontent.com/magnetilo/max-pv-strom-sbb/master/gemeinde-pv-area.png)

+Figure: Potential vs. PV LCOE for each parcel.
+With Gemeinde names where the parcel is located in.
+Parcels  on on top left corner (high potential, low LCOE) shall be looked into.
 ![alt text](https://raw.githubusercontent.com/magnetilo/max-pv-strom-sbb/master/potential-gestehungskosten.png)

 # Assessment and Visualization of parcels and potential "Zusammenschlüsse zum Eigenverbrauch (ZEV)"